Non-Stationary Inventory Control with Lead Times: Algorithms for Non-Stationary Inventory Control

 In fact, with lead time the conditions for left-sided feedback do not allow any {\em explicit} exploration, even when sampling only a single eliminated base-stock level occasionally.
 In \NSLSIC, the required frequency of switches between base-stock levels~$\tau_v^k$ and $U$ is of order~$\sqrt{T}$ (see bound on $R_{2.1}(T)$ in \cref{app:regret_LS_L0}).
 To illustrate how this affects the regret if the sample path of cost observations is interrupted after every decrease in policy, let an episode be of length~$T$ and consist of $\sqrt{T}$ epochs of length $\sqrt{T}$ each.
 Then, the regret solely of time steps when $\tau_v^k$ is sampled is ${\sqrt{T}\sum_{t=1}^{\sqrt{T}} b_{1,t} = \tilde{\mathcal{O}}(1) \cdot \sqrt{T} \sum_{t=1}^{\sqrt{T}} \sqrt{1/t}=\tilde{\mathcal{O}}(T^{3/4})}$.
 This shows that in this setting forced exploration for change detection is incompatible with maintaining algorithmic efficiency.

-To overcome this, we leverage side information in combination with convexity as a form of {\em implicit} exploration.
+To overcome this, we leverage side information in combination with convexity.
 Crucially, we only need to change our change point detection strategy for changes after which the new optimal base-stock level is larger than $\tau_v^k$.
 All other changes can be detected quickly by comparing cost observations of both old and new optimum, which are gathered while implementing base-stock policy~$\tau_v^k$.
-Due to convexity of the cost function, it is possible to obtain the missing {\em right-sided} information about whether a change in the cost function has caused the optimal base-stock level to be larger than $\tau_v^k$, without ever sampling a level greater than $\tau_v^k$.
-We exploit the left-sided feedback for estimation as before, and convexity together with left-sided feedback for change detection.
-Specifically, we make use of the following observation about convex functions, verified in \cref{app:proof_fact_convex_functions} and illustrated in \Cref{fig:convex_functions_3}.
+Due to convexity, it is possible to obtain the missing {\em right-sided} information about whether a change in the cost function has caused the optimal base-stock level to be larger than $\tau_v^k$, without ever sampling a level greater than $\tau_v^k$.
+Specifically, let $\tau^*_t$ and $\tau^*_{t+1}$ be optima of cost functions $\mu_t$ and $\mu_{t+1}$ before and after a change, respectively, with ${\tau^*_t < \tau_v^k < \tau^*_{t+1}}$.
+We leverage the fact that ${\mu_t(\tau_v^k)=\mu_{t+1}(\tau_v^k)=\mu_{t+1}(\tau^*_{t+1})}$, hence $\tau_v^k$ is optimal after the change and no reset necessary, or there exists some ${\tau \leq \tau_v^k}$ such that ${\mu_t(\tau) \neq \mu_{t+1}(\tau)}$.
+In particular, as depicted in \cref{fig:convex_functions_3}, the graphs cannot coincide at both points $\tau_t^*$ and $\tau_v^k$.
+This leads to a useful simplification for detecting upward shifts in the optimal base-stock level.
+In order to determine whether ${\tau_t^* < \tau_v^k < \tau_{t+1}^*}$, it suffices to perform a change point check using only cost observations at base-stock levels ${\tau \leq \tau_v^k}$.
+These cost observations are directly available from left-sided feedback.
+A statistically significant difference between ${\mu_t(\tau_t^*)}$ and ${\mu_{t+1}(\tau_t^*)}$, or between ${\mu_t(\tau_v^k)}$ and ${\mu_{t+1}(\tau_v^k)}$, is then enough to certify that a change has occurred.